kr-colab/disperseNN2/docs/source/vignette.rst

 5. Empirical application
 ------------------------

-If we are satisfied with the performance of the model on the held-out test set, we can predict predict σ from the subsetted VCF (should take less than 30s to run):
+If we are satisfied with the performance of the model on the held-out test set, we can predict predict σ from the subsetted VCF.

 .. code-block:: bash